 What is File Compression on Windows 11 and 10?

 Windows 11 and 10 use a file compression tool built into the filesystem itself.
 This process is also known as NTFS file compression, which Windows automatically uses to compress files and folders on an NTFS drive.
-Since Windows 11 and 10 are installed on NTFS drive, you can also use this feature manually.
+Since Windows 11 and 10 are installed on the NTFS drive, you can also use this feature manually.

 Using file compression, you or your Windows operating system can decrease the overall size of files and folders on your drive, but it has some drawbacks too.
 Whenever you or Windows try to access compressed files or folders, your operating system will first uncompress them.
-That means you will notice the slower performance when using an old PC.
+That means you will notice slower performance when using an old PC.

-How to Disable File Compression using Group Policy?
+How to Disable File Compression Using Group Policy?

 To turn off file compress using Group Policy, use these steps:-